Pat Ward murder: Karen McDonald jury discharged over legal issue

 The trial of Ms McDonald had just entered its second week at Dungannon Crown Court.

-He added that the reasons for this will be set out when the case is over.
+He added that the reasons for this would be set out when the case was over.

 A new trial date will be fixed at the earliest opportunity, which is anticipated to be in a few weeks.